erkyrath/glkterm/readme.txt

 ###:
     Fixed a really stupid bug where glk_put_char_uni() was sending text to stdout instead of curses, thus destroying the screen.
+    In gi_dispa.c, fixed a notation that was preventing stream_open_memory and stream_open_memory_uni from accepting a null array argument.

 1.0.1:
     Added the date-time functions (Glk 0.7.2).